tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

   Identifiers registry {{!RFC5246}}:

     Note:
-    :The values in this registry are only applicable to (D)TLS protocol versions prior to 1.3.
+    : The values in this registry are only applicable to (D)TLS protocol versions prior to 1.3.

 Despite the fact that the TLS HashAlgorithm and SignatureAlgorithm